leonelBianchi/lebianchi.github.io/1_about.md

 ## about

 I'm from Buenos Aires, Argentina.
 I studied civil engineering at <a href="https://www.frba.utn.edu.ar/" target="_blank">Universidad Tecnológica Nacional Facultad Regional Buenos Aires</a>.
 I participated in different kind of projects related to structural dynamics, computational models, machine learning and statistics.
-One of my goals is to understand (and help understand) why we do what we do.
+Open to collaborate on any kind of project and try to make it happen.

 <a href="https://github.com/notravarius" Target="_blank">Github</a>
 <a href="https://twitter.com/notravarius" Target="_blank">Twitter</a>